Skip to main content

 Club Focus: Firearm Proficiency Ages 8 – 18

-This clubs promotes the highest standards of safety, sportsmanship and ethical behavior to build character and willingness to assume responsibility.
+Since 2007, this clubs has promoted the highest standards of safety, sportsmanship and ethical behavior to build character and willingness to assume responsibility.
 Members receive instruction in firearms safety and marksmanship.
 The shooting disciplines include archery, pistol, rifle and shotgun.
 This club requires annual enrollment in January.
 Because of specific guidelines, this club requires annual enrollment no later than January 31st each year.
 Usually meets the third Sunday of each month.
 Summer meetings are on Monday evenings.

 Contact: Amy Ormond – amy_ormond@ncsu.edu